<span class=HomeSeeker SA Eligibility " />

 Deposits

-The deposit amount you need to pay on your HomeSeeker SA home will depend on who is selling it (that is, who the vendor is) and how it is being sold – some homes are sold as part of a low-deposit or special finance package.
+The deposit amount you need to pay on your HomeSeeker SA home will depend on who is selling it (who the vendor is) and how it is being sold – some homes are sold as part of a low-deposit or special finance package.
 Please read all property listings carefully and ask the sales agent if you need more information.

 Back to Contents